 Thank you for participating and making sure our first annual Digital Inclusion Month was successful!
-The San José Public Library celebrated digital inclusion throughout October; check out our previous blogs on: building connected communities, ways to learn and develop digital skills, getting help to pay for home internet, and community wi-fi & device lending.
+The San José Public Library celebrated digital inclusion throughout October; check out our previous blogs on: building connected communities, ways to learn and develop digital skills,and community wi-fi & device lending.

 Digital Inclusion Month Stats

 Our first annual Digital Inclusion Month was extremely successful due to the hard work of library staff and our community as a whole.
 Here are some highlights: